 * Classes required for certification by the ACLP eligibility assessment.
 Further information about course alignment with ACLP assessment can be obtained from the student's advisor.

-** Child Life clinical experiences (practicum and internship) are awarded through individual hospitals through an application and interview process.
-TWU does NOT place students in these experiences, but will work with students and hospitals to facilitate affiliations as needed, and students are eligible to receive course credits for clinical experiences upon approval from their advisor.
+** Child Life clinical experiences (Child Life practicum and Child Life internship) are awarded through individual hospitals through an application and interview process.
+TWU does NOT place students in these experiences, but will work with students and hospitals to facilitate affiliations as needed, and students are eligible to receive course credits for clinical experiences upon approval from their major advisor.
 While these courses are not listed in the academic eligibility assessment, they are required for certification through the ACLP.
 Please note that almost all Child Life internships (and ALL ACLP endorsed clinical internships) require that students complete a Child Life practicum BEFORE applying to Child Life internship.